percona/percona-server-mongodb-operator/architecture.md

 Design overview
 ================

-The design of the operator is highly bound to the Percona Server for MongoDB replica set, which is be briefly described in the following diagram.
+The design of the operator is highly bound to the Percona Server for MongoDB replica set, which is briefly described in the following diagram.

 ![PSMDB Replication](./assets/images/replication.png "Percona Server for MongoDB replication"){: .align-center}